abhisrkckl/InPTA-DR2-SPNTA/docs/SOP.md

    If you find any issue at this step please let me know, it may be a PINT compatibility issue.

 2. Look at the DM time series by clicking on the "model DM" radio button.
 Plot this against both "mjd" and "elongation".
-This will allow you to see the DM time series and decide if solar wind is important.
+This will allow you to see the DM time series and decide if solar wind is important. (see the section below)

     ![pintk-2](pintk-2.png)